OUR FAVORITE GEAR

 Silicone Baking Pans

 I have a loaf pan and an 8×8 pan.
-Easy to store because they are flexible, don’t make any noise underway, and quite non-stick.
-Easy to clean-up too!
+Easy to store because they are flexible, don’t make any noise underway, and are quite non-stick.
+Easy to clean up, too!

 Handheld GPS as an anchor alarm